WalterSchaertl/NYRPQuestions/README.md

 ##TODOs

-### Missing Required Functionality
-1. Save results to JSON and uploading to NYRP project
-2. Popup with which questions could not be generated

 ### Non Required Improvements
 1. Set up keywords for units for autodetection of unit
 2. Add a list to the question of probable errors, even if it parsed correctly.
 Display these when question is shown.
 Things like
-   1. Unicode in the question/answer
-   2. Misspelled words (probably missing a space somewhere)
+   1. Misspelled words (probably missing a space somewhere)
-   3. Mentions a figure/diagram/graph and none set for the question
+   2. Mentions a figure/diagram/graph and none set for the question
-   4. Suspected required super/sub scripts (element symbol preceded/followed by a number)
+   3. Suspected required super/sub scripts (element symbol preceded/followed by a number)
 3. Add 'find' to the exam
 4. Jump to question